-Advanced study of practical aspects of theatre production.
+THEA 3112 Performance and Production 0/2/1 Prerequisite: THEA 3111 Advanced study of practical aspects of theatre production.

-THEA 3214 Scenography 3/0/3

-Prerequisite: THEA 2214 and THEA 2290 and THEA 3357

-A study of the process of designing set and lights for a theatre production.
+THEA 3214 Scenography 3/0/3 Prerequisite: THEA 2214 and THEA 2290 and THEA 2100 and THEA 3357 A study of the process of designing set and lights for a theatre production.
 Projects will cover the development of visualizing a concept using computer drafted light plots, floor plans, and elevations.
 Models and renderings will also be used to present the design.
 Students will receive hands on experience by building sets and hanging and focusing lights and operating a computer light board for the current Theatre Company production.
+Prerequisites may be waived with permission of the instructor.

-THEA 3290 Costume Design I 3/0/3
+THEA 3290 Costume Design 3/0/3